phuse-org/SENDConform/doc/SHACL-SENDRule102Details.md

 </pre>

 Test data provides the following violations:

-*  99T1  start is after end
+*  99T1  start date is after end date
-*  99T2  multiple start/end values, one start is before one end value
+*  99T2  multiple start/end date values, one start date is before one end date value
-*  99T10 String value for rfstdtc strips violation in comparison with rfendtc
+*  99T10 String value for rfstdtc results in a violation when comparing to rfendtc

-Only the data and report for 99T1 is shown here.
+Only the data and report for 99T1 is shown below.

 <pre class="data">
 cj16050:Animal_184f16eb